-When Bela Lugosi refused to take the part, the role of the Monster in 1931's Frankenstein went to Boris Karloff.
-His performance received huge praise and he became an overnight sensation.
-His career was mostly spent in popular horror films, where he brought a pathos to the characterization.
-He is also well known for providing the voice to the 1966 cartoon version of How the Grinch Stole Christmas.
+Born in 1887 in London, Boris Karloff took the role of the "Monster" in 1931's Frankenstein after Bela Lugosi refused to take the part.
+Karloff's performance received huge praise and he became an overnight sensation.
+His career was mostly spent in popular horror films, where he brought a pathos to the characterization, such as in The Mummy (1932) and The Black Cat (1934).
+He is also well known for providing the voice of the narrator and the Grinch in the 1966 classic holiday cartoon How the Grinch Stole Christmas!

-Actor.
-Film star Boris Karloff, whose name became synonymous with the horror genre, was born William Henry Pratt in London, England, on November 23, 1887.
-He studied at London University, then went to Canada and the United States, aiming become a diplomat like his father, and became involved in acting.
+Actor Boris Karloff was born William Henry Pratt in London, England, on November 23, 1887.
+He studied at London University, then went to Canada after eloping with his first of six wives, Grace Harding.
+After relocating, his passion for becoming a diplomat like his father had waned, and started to become more involved in acting.

-Apart from a notable performance in a World War I story, The Lost Patrol (1934), his career was mostly spent in popular horror films.
+Apart from a notable performance in the World War I story, The Lost Patrol (1934), Karloff's career was mostly spent in popular horror films.
 His performances frequently transcended the crudity of the genre, bringing, as in Frankenstein, a depth and pathos to the characterization.

 In 1932, Karloff appeared in several dark films, including the gangster drama Scarface, the black comedy The Old Dark House, the sci-fi horror film The Mask of Fu Manchu and he starred as the undead Im-Ho-Tep in The Mummy.
 The consecutive roles as villains and monsters helped cement his reputation as a horror actor, allowing Karloff to join the ranks of actors like Vincent Price and Lugosi.